CJanecka/Projects_and_CTFs/Defensive Security/README.md

 An additional report was made that displays the severity levels, along with the count and percentage of each.

-*Figure 04 - Search ran to generate the Severity level reoprt.*
+*Figure 04 - Search ran to generate the Severity Level Reoprt.*
 ![windows server severity level search](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/3dd32c5a-05dd-4a38-a445-a3d93780160f)

-*Figure 05 - Severity Levels, their count, and percentages, on the Windows server.*
+*Figure 05 - Severity Levels, their Count, and Percentages, on the Windows server.*
 ![windows server severity with percentage](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/7ad34196-fe3b-4327-9241-5ebab017810e)

   + This provides insight into the distribution of severity levels, allowing us to assess the overall impact and significance of events recorded.